-The In-Use track of ESWC 2023 is looking for contributions that reuse and apply state-of-the art semantic technologies or resources to real world settings.
-Submissions to the In-Use track should be primarily focused on an application domain, but are expected to either
+The In-Use track of ESWC 2024 is looking for contributions that apply state-of-the-art semantic technologies or resources in real-world settings.
+Submissions to the In-Use track should primarily be focused on an application domain, and are expected to either

-- discuss the merits and challenges of using semantic technology or resources to address the problems of that application domain or
+- discuss the merits and challenges of using semantic technologies or resources to address the problems of that application domain or

-- detail the technical adaptations and/or improvements that are necessary to apply the semantic technology or resources in that domain.
+- detail the technical adaptations and/or improvements that are necessary to apply the semantic technologies or resources in that domain.

 The following is a non-exhaustive list of types of submissions we encourage to the In-Use track: